Skip to the main content.

 Find Channel

-Dr. Phil in North Carolina helping with Hurricane Helene relief efforts
+'They need our help,' Dr. Phil in North Carolina assisting with Hurricane Helene relief efforts

 The state is still reeling from Hurricane Helene’s impact, now considered one of the deadliest storms to hit the U.S. this century.
 The Category 4 storm that first struck Florida’s Gulf Coast on September 26 dumped trillions of gallons of water across several states, leaving a catastrophic trail of destruction that spans hundreds of miles inland.